A belief in something doesn't make it a fact, and a belief doesn't need factual evidence in order for it to exist and be powerful.

 Ambiguous luck: This type of luck is quite subjective, whether an event benefits one person at the expense of another (zero-sum) or benefits one person without impacting others (non-zero-sum).
 For example, you might lose in a sporting competition (zero-sum luck), but sufficiently benefit from the pleasure of taking part so that losing doesn't matter to you.

-Three years later, Russia began invading Ukraine on 27 February 2014, Butsumetsu.
+President Putin started Russia's full-scale invasion of Ukraine on 24 February 2022, Butsumetsu.
 That was certainly a bad day for Ukraine, and also a bad day for Russia which began its rapid descent towards being the world's most despised country.
 So does that give support for the notion that Butsumetsu is a 'bad luck' day?

 Well, it may be, but taking such pseudoscience seriously can have tragic consequences.